2014-15 Coaching Staff

 Weiss earned a bachelor’s degree in physical education from Penn State, where he was named Honorable Mention AP All-America as a senior in 1965.
 He and his wife, Tracy, have two children, Stuart and Grace, and recently added Quentavious Watts to their family.
 He also has two older daughters, Jessica and Angela.

-Pat Delany is in his first season as an assistant coach, joining the Hornets in July 2014 after spending the 2013-14 season as head coach of the Sioux Falls Skyforce in the NBA D-League.
+Pat Delany is in his second season as an assistant coach, joining the Hornets in July 2014 after spending the 2013-14 season as head coach of the Sioux Falls Skyforce in the NBA D-League.

 In his lone season in Sioux Falls, Delany lead the Skyforce to a 31-19 record, finishing tied for the second-best record in the D-League and posting the fifth-best winning percentage in the franchise’s 25-year history.